16 Apr Bruichladdich Distillery – The Home of Heavily Peated

 Named after the town of Port Charlotte, two miles south of Bruichladdich, in honour of the now-defunct Lochindaal Distillery.
 The Lochindaal Distillery ruins are still visible as you enter Port Charlotte (the vacant lot on the right just after you come over the wee bridge).
 Established in 1829, the Lochindaal Distillery was known for its heavily peated spirit, and production ran for 100 years until its closure in 1929.
 Sadly, only a few crumbling walls and the warehouses remain, though these are put to good use storing its namesake.
 At 44ppm, Port Charlotte deserves its Heavily Peated title and is a worthy tribute to a lovely town and an old distillery.

 My personal favourite is the Port Charlotte: Cognac Cask 2007 – smokey, rich and somewhat sweet (unsurprisingly, it’s reminiscent of … cognac!).
+A recent release that also tastes superb is the Port Charlotte: MRC 01 – distilled Scottish barley, matured in first-fill ex-American whisky casks and second-fill French wine casks before a final year of marrying in French oak.

 If you’re not sure whether you like peat or not, definitely don’t start here!
 To be classed as Octomore, it’s got to be over 80ppm, which leaves most ‘heavily peated’ whiskies in the dust.